apollo

 About Tarscalp Shampoo

-Tarscalp Shampoo belongs to a medication called 'keratolytic agent' primarily used to treat skin conditions like psoriasis and dandruff and control seborrheic dermatitis (scaly patches and red skin on the scalp).
-Tarscalp Shampoo reduces the hardening, thickening, and scaling of the skin.
-Psoriasis is a skin disorder in which skin cells multiply up to 10 times faster than usual, leading to skin build-up into bumpy (uneven) red patches covered with white scales.
-These commonly appear on the scalp, elbows, knees, and lower back.
+Tarscalp Shampoo is used to treat skin conditions such as psoriasis and dandruff and to control seborrheic dermatitis (scaly patches and red skin on the scalp).
+Psoriasis occurs when skin cells multiply up to 10 times faster than usual, leading to skin buildup into bumpy (uneven) red patches covered with white scales.

 Uses of Tarscalp Shampoo